TosbackCgusBridge-Bot/CGUs-versions/Journeys/Privacy Policy.md

 You agree that the Company may use and/or disclose information about your demographics and use of the Site in any manner that does not reveal your identity.

 **Product Information**
-The products displayed at the Site are available in select Journeys’ stores in the United States while supplies last.
-The prices displayed at the Site are quoted in U.S. Dollars and are valid and effective only in the United States.
+The products displayed at the Site are available in select Journeys’ stores in Canada while supplies last.
+The prices displayed at the Site are quoted in Canadian and are valid and effective only in Canada.

 **Colors**
 We have made every effort to display as accurately as possible the colors of our products that appear at the Site.
 However, as the actual colors you see will depend on your monitor, we cannot guarantee that your monitor's display of any color will be accurate.